Back to SRL Storymaker Resource Library

 exploring immigration

-Explore the experiences of immigrants or first-generation Americans.
-What does it mean to fit in and feel American?
+Explore the experiences of immigrants or first-generation citizens of your country.
+What does it mean to fit in and feel like a citizen?

-If you’re not an immigrant or first-generation American, find someone who is willing to share about their experiences.
+If you’re not an immigrant or first-generation, find someone who is willing to share about their experiences.

-First-generation Americans were born in the U.S. but have parents who were born elsewhere, while immigrants moved to the U.S. from another country.
+First-generation people were born in your country but have parents who were born elsewhere, while immigrants moved here from another country.
 If you or your parents were born in another country, how do you stay connected to more than one culture?

 Talk to your friends, family, and people in your community.
-For inspiration, check out this story about a Cambodian refugee made by a student journalist in Portland, Oregon, or this story about a young immigrant working to become an attorney, made by student journalists in Washington DC.
+For inspiration, check out I trekked across Europe so I could go to school safely, or this story about a young immigrant working to become an attorney, made by student journalists in Washington DC.

 Think about some common experiences of immigrants and first generation Americans: